khadeerun/PlaywrightContactApp/README.md

    - Country
 4. Click on the Submit button.

-**Expected Outcome:** The user should be logged in and redirected to the application landing page.
+**Expected Outcome:** The user should have added the contact details and listed it in landing page.